 The lessee of a petroleum lease shall, within one month after publication of the notice of approval in the Government Gazette, deposit with the Under Secretary for Mines, in the prescribed form, a bond of the amount of $2 000, executed by sureties of the prescribed number who are approved by the Minister, as security for the due compliance by the lessee with the conditions of the lease.

-[Section 60A inserted No. 8 of 1940 s.
+[Section 60A inserted: No. 8 of 1940 s.
 30.]

 61. On approval of application for lease, applicant may enter land